Sriram Venkataraman IAS biography

 – Dr Sriram Venkataraman IAS

 Sriram Venkataraman is a young IAS officer who has erupted into the media as well as the public with his brave initiative against unlawful encroachers in the hill station of Munnar in Kerala.
+Read on for Sriram Venkataraman biography for inspiration.

 Dr. Sriram Venkataraman hails from a humble background and it was his childhood dream to become an IAS officer.
 He is a role model for upcoming UPSC aspirants.
 His acts towards unlawful activities are remarkable as well as escalate him as a figure of honest IAS officers.
 Here we bring the story of Dr. Sriram Venkataraman IAS.
 He believes that there is no shortcut to success; it is smart to work and proper planning is the key to success.
 Cracking the UPSC Civil Service Exam is possible only through smart work rather than mere hard work.